mjgs/mjgs/README.md

 - 10+ years working in IT
 - From devops/system tools, to workflow automation integrations, to NodeJS web development
 - I have architected and / or implemented large projects for Fortune 500 companies internationally, including for BSkyB, ProseibenSat, Canal Plus, Chellomedia, Swiss Television, Media City UK and Discovery Channel UK
-- I also like to work on smaller projects and with startups / solopreneurs, I am a believer in the indie web :)
+- I also like to work on smaller projects and with startups / solopreneurs
 - Most recently I have been developing social media SaaS applications and statically generated (a.k.a Jamstack) websites, built using GitHub actions, deployed to Netlify
 - Experienced remote worker